How to choose your paddle

 3. Grip Size.

 It is a good idea to play with a paddle that has the correct grip circumference for your hand.
-If you don't know your hand size then here are a couple of ways to find out:
+The good news is that almost all the paddles shown on my website can now be bought with a thin (4 inch) grip rather than the standard medium (4.25 inch) grip: just let me know that you'd like the smaller grip when placing your order If you don't know which size grip would be best for you then here are a couple of ways to find out:

 - Height test: this informal test is supposed to work for both men and women.